BardiaYaghmaie/k8s-access-monitor/README.md

 # Dashboards should be auto-imported and visible:
 #   - Kubernetes Access Monitoring - Elasticsearch
 #   - Kubernetes Security Monitoring - Prometheus
+#
+# If dashboards are not auto-imported, manually import them:
+# 1. Go to Dashboards → Import
+# 2. Upload files from dashboards/ directory:
+#    - elasticsearch-access-dashboard-unwrapped.json (use this one)
+#    - prometheus-security-dashboard-unwrapped.json (use this one)
+#
+# Note: Use the *-unwrapped.json files for manual import.
+#       The wrapped versions are for reference only.
 ```

 ## Configuration